Knowledge base

 ) of a domain name you already own.

-- a second domain name (e.g.
+- a second domain name (for example,

 - In this multisite/multidomain management (virtual host), the total disk space and resources of your hosting are shared among your sites/subdomains.